ranjankumarmandal/Github-Finder-React/README.md

 # About This App

 This is a frontend application has been made with power of React.js, which is using axios library to handle the http response.
 A list of users in github can be found using this application just by searching them in search box.
-Technologies used - HTML5, CSS3, JavaScript, React.js, JSON, axios, REST APIs.
+Technologies used - HTML5, CSS3, JavaScript, React.js [React Fundamentals (Components, props, state, events, passing props, react router, react-router-dom@5.0.0), React Hooks (useState, useEffect, useContext, useReducer, useRef) in real projects, and Context API & App Level State], JSON, axios, REST APIs.

 Note - This is just a demo project.
 This can be used for educational purposes, can't be used for business purpose.